CarolinaYo/fitness-tracker/README.md

 ![dashboard](public/assets/images/dashboard.png)

 ## CONTRIBUTOR
-Front-end code is provided by  UW Fullstack Bootcamp Course.
+Front-end code is provided by  UW Fullstack Bootcamp team.

 ## MAINTAINER
 This is an individual assignment maintained by Carolina Yoedhana.